anaclumos/extracranial/Research/pages/Finding out Ghost version with JS.md

 ## Extracting the Ghost version on client-side

-Every Ghost blog includes a tag like the following for SEO and statistical reasons unless you manually disabled it.
+Every Ghost blog includes a tag like the following for [[Search Engine Optimization|SEO]] and statistical reasons unless you manually disabled it.

 ```html
 <meta name="generator" content="Ghost 3.13" />